Saksham-Gupta-30/Editor.io/README.md

 ### Features:

-- No installation, work online and build web pages.
+- No installation required; work online and build web pages easily.
-- Auto Save of all your work
+- Auto Save feature to save all your work automatically.
-- Supports JQuery
+- Supports JQuery library for enhanced functionality.
-- Auto-close of tags and brackets
+- Auto-closing of tags and brackets for improved code editing experience.
-- Live Preview
+- Live Preview feature to see your changes in real-time.

-## Online Markdown editor for generating Readme Files
+## Online Markdown Editor for Generating Readme Files

+### Demo

 <div align="center">
   <img alt="Demo" src="./src/Assets/markdown.gif"/>